NAD+ Injections vs. NMN Supplements: A Head-to-Head Comparison

 Let’s be candid about the evidence on both sides.

-The Conversion Efficiency Problem
+The Conversion Question

 What Patients Report